 Bill is a Past President of the former Cranston General Hospital, Past Chairman of the Finance Committee of the Greater Providence YMCA and a member of the Cranston Hall of Fame.
 He is married to Joyce (Barton) and has three children, Karen Grover, Craig W. Carpenter, and Todd B. Carpenter, and four grandchildren.
 Bill currently serves as a Vice-President of the firm.

-Stephen E. Carpenter, son of the late Linn.
-M. Carpenter, Jr. is a fourth generation member of the family joining the firm after graduating from New England Institute of Anatomy in 1971.
-Stephen is a Past Grand Master of the Grand Lodge of Masons for Rhode Island, a Past Potentate/CEO of the Rhode Island Shriner's and served as Deputy for Scottish Rite Masons of R.I.
+In memory of Stephen E. Carpenter - 1949-2013, Steve died on Dec.
+26, 2013 after serving since 1995 as President of Carpenter Jenks.
+Son of the late Linn.
+M. Carpenter, Jr., Steve was a fourth generation member of the family who joined the firm after graduating from New England Institute of Anatomy in 1971.
+Stephen was a Past Grand Master of the Grand Lodge of Masons for Rhode Island, a Past Potentate/CEO of the Rhode Island Shriner's and served as Deputy for Scottish Rite Masons of R.I.

-He served on the Board of Directors for the Children's Learning Centers for Dyslexia, and is a member of Kent County Hospital Corporation.
-Stephen is also a Paul Harris Fellow of Rotary, and Chairman of the State of Rhode Island Mass Fatality Committee.
-He is married to Eileen (Corrigan) and they have six children, Lindsay, Sean, Lisa, Shannon, Michael and Christopher, and 14 grandchildren.
-He is currently serving as Vice- President of the firm.
+Steve served on the Board of Directors for the Children's Learning Centers for Dyslexia, and was a member of Kent County Hospital Corporation.
+Stephen was also a Paul Harris Fellow of Rotary, and Chairman of the State of Rhode Island Mass Fatality Committee.
+He is survived by his wife, Eileen (Corrigan), and their six children, Lindsay, Sean, Lisa, Shannon, Michael and Christopher, and 14 grandchildren.

 Craig W. Carpenter, CFSP, son of H. William Carpenter is a fourth generation member of the family joining the firm after graduating from Bryant College and New England Institute of Applied Arts and Sciences in 1983.